Configure Your Java build & deploy pipeline

 base: java@latest

 # OPTIONAL.
-Customise the build environment by installing additional packages
+Customize the build environment by installing additional packages

 # or tools to the base build environment.